 Owners of land liable to pay windfall gains tax will be issued with a windfall gains tax assessment with a due date for payment.

 They will have the option to defer payment of all or some of their windfall gains tax liability until the next dutiable transaction (or relevant acquisition) occurs or 30 years after the rezoning event, whichever occurs first.
 Certain dutiable transactions and relevant acquisitions will not cease deferral.

 Once deferral ceases, full payment must be made within 30 days.

 Windfall gains tax is administered by the Commissioner of State Revenue (Commissioner) as a taxation law under the Taxation Administration Act 1997 (TAA).

-Unpaid or deferred windfall gains tax will constitute a first charge on the land.
+Unpaid, including deferred, windfall gains tax will constitute a first charge on the land.

 Property clearance certificates can be requested.
 These will show any unpaid windfall gains tax liabilities on a land or give notice of any undetermined liabilities.
 Certificates can be requested by an owner, a genuine purchaser or a mortgagee of land.